 In an earlier vignette, we have shown how to perform the bias correction on ranking questions using the anchor question.
 But how do we know if there is a need for bias correction in the first place?

 Distribution of rankings of recorded responses can show whether there are indeed random responses.
-First, what are recorded responses?
+Before we demonstrate this, first, we must ask: what are recorded responses?
+The following figure shows the difference between observed ranking and recorded response, given respondent-level item order randomization.

 Uniformity Test